The braided Doplicher-Roberts program and the Finkelberg-Kazhdan-Lusztig equivalence: A historical perspective, recent progress, and future directions: Introduction

 In our previous works, we extended Doplicher-Roberts duality to rigid tensor $C^*$-categories with simple tensor unit not necessarily braided.
 More precisely, in \cite{PRergodic} we constructed a non-commutative $C^*$-algebra endowed with an ergodic action of a compact quantum group.
 Our noncommutative $C^*$-algebra was a quantum homogeneous space playing the role of Doplicher-Roberts classical homogeneous space, and the ergodic action of the quantum group that of the induced representation of a closed subgroup.
 This result met the property discovered by Podles that for non commutative $C^*$-algebras, an ergodic action of a compact quantum group is not necessarily associated to a quantum subgroup \cite{Podles_quantum_spheres}.

-This quantum homogeneous space was obtained in \cite{PRergodic} as an application to rigid tensor $C^*$-categories of a Tannakian theorem for ergodic actions of compact quantum groups on unital $C^*$-algebras in the same paper, that characterizes properties of the spectral spaces associated to the quantum group action.
-This Tannakian theorem in turn was the extension to the general case of a previous result by Bichon, De Rijdt, and Vaes for ergodic actions for which the quantum multiplicity takes its maximum value given by the quantum dimension \cite{BDV}.
+This quantum homogeneous space was obtained in \cite{PRergodic} as an application to rigid tensor $C^*$-categories of a Tannakian theorem for ergodic actions of compact quantum groups on unital $C^*$-algebras in the same paper, that characterizes properties of the spectral spaces associated to an ergodic action of a compact quantum group on a unital $C^*$-algebra.
+This Tannakian theorem in turn was the extension to the general case of a previous result by Bichon, De Rijdt, and Vaes for ergodic actions of compact quantum groups for which the quantum multiplicity takes its maximum value given by the quantum dimension \cite{BDV}.

 In \cite{P_embedding}, \cite{PRergodic} we gave algebraic and categorical characterizations respectively of the cases where an ergodic action of a compact quantum group arises from a quantum subgroup.
 In \cite{P_rep} we characterized the compact quantum group ${\rm SU}_q(d)$ of Woronowicz in terms of its representation category.
-This work turned out to be closely related to an earlier work by Kazhdan and Wenzl for braided fusion categories of type $A$ fusion rules in the generic case \cite{KW}, but our methods were different, we built on previous work by Doplicher and Roberts and Woronowicz.
+This work turned out to be closely related to an earlier work by Kazhdan and Wenzl for braided fusion categories of type $A$ fusion rules in the generic case \cite{KW}, with different methods, we built on previous work by Doplicher and Roberts and Woronowicz.

-In \cite{PRinduction}, we developed a quantum Mackey induction theory from the category and the ergodic action of the compact quantum group established in \cite{PRergodic}.
+In \cite{PRinduction}, we developed a quantum Mackey induction theory starting from a rigid tensor $C^*$-category with simple tensor unit and in particular in case of a generating object for the category, we associated a class of compact quantum groups and their ergodic $C^*$-actions established in \cite{PRergodic}.
 This led us to construct natural finitely generated Hilbert bimodule representations of the acting quantum group whose non-commutative $C^*$-algebra was our non-commutative homogeneous space.
 These bimodule representations form a category equivalent to the given category with all its structure.
 In the symmetric case, our construction reduced to the Doplicher-Roberts duality theorem with a different approach.
 In this way we extended Doplicher-Roberts duality to rigid tensor $C^*$-categories with simple tensor unit.

-The compact quantum groups emerging from our construction were not unique but naturally associated to the category, identified with the universal compact quantum groups by Van Daele and Wang \cite{W_VD}.
+By the generating property of the category, the compact quantum groups emerging from our construction were not unique but naturally associated to the category, identified with the universal compact quantum groups by Van Daele and Wang \cite{W_VD}.
 We built on the classification of their irreducible representations by Banica \cite{Banica1}, \cite{Banica2}.